refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/0-intro.md

 Each auth provider method in **refine** has corresponding hooks via which they can be accessed from inside a component.
 So, we use these hooks to perform auth operations in our app.
 Please check [Auth Hooks](/docs/api-reference/core/hooks/auth/useIsAuthenticated/) documentation for the details of each hook.

-For example, we can use `useLogin()` hook to implement login operations like below:
+For example, we can use the `useLogin()` hook to implement login operations like below:

 ```tsx
 import { useLogin } from "@refinedev/core";